adamjforster/manager-readme/README.md

 ## My interests

 Reading has been a lifelong passion for me.
-I typically read about 30 books per year, spanning genres such as science fiction, personal development, and more recently, memoirs.
+I typically read about 30 books per year, spanning genres such as science fiction, personal development, and more recently memoirs.

+My core values of curiosity and continual improvement, mean that I'm not happy unless I'm learning something.
+I've recently started to learn Cymraeg (Welsh); I'm enrolled in a weekly evening course and spend several hours each week on self-study.

+A couple of years ago I learned to ride a motorcycle.
+I can now be found enjoying my limited free time crusing the lanes of Shropshire on my Triumph Speed Twin.

 I'm an ice hockey fan and used to hold a season ticket for the Telford Tigers.
 I still try to make a few games each year and you'd be more than welcome to join me one weekend, especially if you've never seen live hockey before.

-Not happy unless I'm learning something new, I've recently taken up motorcycling.
-I can now be found enjoying my limited free time crusing the lanes of Shropshire on my Triumph Speed Twin.

-I like single malt scotch whisky and dark ales.
+I like single malt Scotch whisky and dark ales.
 I don't drink a lot, one or two units per week (sometimes none), as I value enjoyment over excess.

 [^1]: This is a living document and will therefore change over time.
 It's also written by a fallible human being.
 If you notice anything you consider to be inaccurate, please do let me know.
 [^2]: We all forget things occasionally and taking notes costs very little.
 Taking and reading your own notes is my number one tip for levelling up.